tiftaylor/bus-mall/README.md

 - For the chart we're using documentation from [chartjs](https://www.chartjs.org/docs/latest/)
 - To figure out how to repeat the color array for my graph for all products, I used this [StackOverflow Page](https://stackoverflow.com/questions/59691890/chart-js-repeating-colors)
 - Used this [StackOverlow Answer](https://stackoverflow.com/questions/3955229/remove-all-child-elements-of-a-dom-node-in-javascript) to prevent my hmtl result list from duplicating after refresh
+- This was the most helpful [video](https://www.youtube.com/watch?v=k32voqQhODc&feature=youtu.be) I found when trying to understand flexbox.